arathichandran055-svg/E-Commerce/README.md

  Conclusion

 This project provides a structured approach to designing a database system for e-commerce operations.
 It ensures efficient data management, improved accuracy, and better decision-making.

+# Week-2

+# Week 2 – Entity and Relationship Analysis

+Project Title

+E-Commerce Order Management Database System

+Description

+This repository contains the Entity Analysis and Entity Relationship Analysis for the E-Commerce Order Management Database System.
+The purpose of this phase is to identify all the data entities, define their attributes, and establish relationships between them based on the system requirements gathered in Week 1.

+Objectives

+* To identify all entities involved in the system
+* To define attributes for each entity
+* To assign Primary Keys (PK) and Foreign Keys (FK)
+* To apply constraints such as NOT NULL, UNIQUE, CHECK, and DEFAULT
+* To analyze relationships between entities
+* To define cardinality (One-to-One, One-to-Many)

+Entities Identified

+* Customer
+* Product
+* Category
+* Order
+* Order_Item
+* Payment
+* Shipping
+* Cart
+* Cart_Item

+Key Components

+1. Entity Analysis

+Includes identification of entities and their attributes along with constraints to ensure data integrity.

+2. Key Identification

+* Primary Keys uniquely identify each record
+* Foreign Keys establish relationships between entities

+3. Relationship Analysis

+Defines how entities are connected, such as:

+* Customer places Orders
+* Orders contain Order_Items
+* Products belong to Categories
+* Orders are linked with Payment and Shipping

+4. Cardinality

+* One-to-One: Order–Payment, Order–Shipping, Customer–Cart
+* One-to-Many: Customer–Order, Order–Order_Item, Product–Order_Item, Category–Product, Cart–Cart_Item

+Files Included

+* Entity_Analysis_Report.pdf
+* Entity_Relationship_Analysis.pdf

+Tools & Concepts Used

+* Database Management System (DBMS)
+* ER Modeling
+* Normalization Concepts

+Conclusion

+This analysis provides a structured representation of the database design by clearly defining entities, attributes, and relationships.
+It ensures efficient data organization, minimizes redundancy, and supports scalable system development.